The Barometer Music Royalty Fund 1 Inc.

 More recently, Mr. Michaelson has been a consultant at L25 Group, raising capital for music firms by syndicating equity investments and assisting with financing institutional debt.

-If you are interested in learning more about the Barometer Music Royalty Fund 1 Inc., or if you would like to inquire about investing, please feel free to contact us.
+If you are interested in learning more about investment opportunities with Barometer, please feel free to contact us.

 One of our knowledgeable Investment Relationship Managers will get back to you and can answer any additional questions that you may have.